Zoom User Connector Setup Guide

 Using Zoom with RouteLLM

-After the Zoom connector is configured from the First Party Connectors panel, you can use it directly in chat with RouteLLM selected as the model:
+After the Zoom connector is added from the First Party Connectors panel, you can use it directly in chat with RouteLLM selected as the model:

 For a full walkthrough of creating a first party connector and using it with RouteLLM, see the First Party Connector guide.